bagder/http3-explained/en/criticism.md

 transfer performance not having been in developers' focus very much for many years.

-For most clients, this "slowness" is probably never even noticable.
+For most clients, this "slowness" is probably never even noticeable.

 ## QUIC takes too much CPU